mohan-chinnappan-n/mohan-chinnappan-n.github.io/sf-notes/md/fsc-recordtype-mapping.md

 ### Configure Custom Record Types for Groups

+#### Group:

+A group gives insight into a customer’s financial circles, such as a household with its family members and professional connections.
+A group provides an overall view of its members by rolling up their information.
+You can extend a group with custom fields and more.

+#### Steps:

 First create custom record types on <b>Account</b>, based on the <b>household</b> record type.
 Configure the record type mapping for the custom group record types, then assign the record types to the user profiles that will use them.